Gassner and Burau representations over $\mathbb{Z}_p$-modules: A note on pseudo-Anosov mapping classes

 \begin{theorem} Given $\phi\in B_3$, the matrix $\rho_3(\phi)$ encodes the action of $\phi$ on an essential closed curve $\gamma'$. \end{theorem}

 \begin{proof}

-We will show that the action of $\phi\in B_3$ on the essential closed curve $\gamma'$ is, in a sense, encoded in its image under $\rho_3$, implying that if $\phi$ is pseudo-Anosov (and therefore not reducible), it has a non-trivial image under the Burau representation.
+We point out that by showing that the action of $\phi\in B_3$ on the essential closed curve $\gamma'$ is encoded in its image under $\rho_3$, we also show that that if $\phi$ is pseudo-Anosov (and therefore not reducible), it has a non-trivial image under the Burau representation.

 The key tool in this proof will be a new application of a well-known invariant of the mapping class group of a 3-times punctured disc.
 See the discussion about the Farey graph in \cite{Ser85}, for example.
 The invariant, defined below, will be a complete invariant of the curve $\phi(\gamma')$ as well as define an invariant in the image $\rho_3(B_3)$, thus proving that $\rho_3(\phi)$ is non-trivial.